-The integration of Heptio Authenticator enabled EKS to seamlessly extend its existing RBAC to Kubernetes.
-It prevents hard-wiring of credentials into each node and also provides a mechanism that makes standard kubectl to work with EKS.
+The integration of Heptio Authenticator enabled EKS to extend its existing RBAC to Kubernetes seamlessly.
+It prevents hard-wiring of credentials into each node and also provides a mechanism that makes standard kubectl work with EKS.

 Amazon has been late to the Kubernetes party.
 But, the delay helped the AWS team to learn from existing implementations of managed Kubernetes.
-It is ensuring that EKS has the best in class integration with rest of the AWS services, which helps enterprise customers in adopting Kubernetes.
+It ensures that EKS has the best in class integration with the rest of the AWS services, which helps enterprise customers in adopting Kubernetes.

 *This article was updated on December 13, 2022.